 If you have a need for a scooter with a seat, then you might consider an electric bicycle instead.
 Electric bicycles are typically easier to ride, faster, and more comfortable for longer distances.
 You can’t fold them up for easier carrying — but neither can you fold a seated electric scooter.

-Anatomy of an Electric Scooter
+Breakdown (of All of the Parts) of an Electric Scooter

 Electric Scooter Parts